mimiframework/Mimi.jl/docs/src/howto/howto_5.md

     julia> parameter_values[1:(1950-1765),:] # all missing
     julia> parameter_values[(1950-1764),:] # hold set values
     ```
-**The following options are available for further modifcations if the current state is not desireable.**
+#### The following options are now available for further modifcations if this end state is not desireable:

 - If you want to update a component's run period, you may use the (nonexported) function `Mimi.set_first_last!(m, :ComponentName, first = new_first, last = new_last)` to specific when you want the component to run.
 - You can update external parameters to, for example, have values in place of the assumed `missing`s using the `update_param!(m, :ParameterName, values)` function